kaishen33/Project3/README.md

 ##### Front-End

-Handlebars with express-handlebars was used for templating.
-Bootstrap was the backbone html and css that the application was built off of.
-Adobe InDesign was used to create visual template for home page.

-jQuery was used for all the functionality of the application.
-Ajax calls (get, post, put, delete) were used to talk to the database to pull data from Poster and User models.
+React JS allowed us to create separate pages with their own functions.
+They are connected to each other in the App.js under client folder, like a front-end router.
+API calls were used throughout the components that made up the pages.

 ##### Back-End

-Database was made using MySQL and Sequelize.
+Database was made using Mongo.

+Back-end route starts with models -> controllers -> routes -> API

-Two models make up the database: User.js and Poster.js
+Three models make up the database: item, stats, and user.

 User.js holds the first and last name of the user, as well as the email and password.
-Passport is used to protect the user's password from exposure and is used to authenticate credentials.

-Poster.js holds all other information, information from the `List Rental` form, id of user (from User model) who reserved it, foreign id with User model to associate listings with users.

-Handlebars-routes render the handlebars templates and related jquery file for the related template.
-And use middleware to protect the browser, list, and members pages from a user accessing them without loggin in first.
+Email and password are used to confirm user login and each new signup will have its own unique id.

+Stats.js and item.js hold similar information for different purposes.
+Stats.js is used for the player progression while items.js is for the store materials.

 Api-routes was the in-between for the database and the front end.
 Passport was used to autheticate credentials when a user logs in.
-Req-flash was used to log errors to the terminal when incorrect email or password was entered.

-### Known Issues

-Browse Page:
-* Less than or equal to operator not working, cards will only render if options chosen exactly match info on rental space
-* Choosing party size + max price per day must be submitted twice for cards to render
-* Choosing rental type, party size and bathroom facilities work together at the first submit but not with max price per day included
-    - All options must be chosen and submitted twice

 ### Contributors

 * Richard Biala
-* Himadri
+* Himadri SInha
 * Yev
-* Garrett
+* Garrett Hiebert
 * KaiWei Shen

 ### Launch